-Union officials who are members of the bargaining unit and who have been authorized in writing by the Union President may charge their absences for Union business to the Union Time Pool without loss of straight-time pay or benefits.
+Members of the bargaining unit who have been authorized in writing by the Union President may charge their absences for Union business to the Union Time Pool without loss of straight-time pay or benefits.
 The time used by such official shall be charged against the reserves in the Union Time Pool at the User's current base salary at the 40-hour rate.